telerik/ajax-docs/controls/editor/functionality/dialogs/examples/upload-files-to-a-shared-drive.md

 **Scenario 1**: You will be able to upload any images located in a **virtual folder,** which is a subfolder of the web application, hosting the editor.
 This means that you need to create a virtual directory that is a subdirectory of the web application folder, which will point to the physical folder located on the other PC.
 You also have to set the needed ASPNET/NETWORK SERVICE permissions to this virtual directory.
 Here is an example which assumes that we have a domain environment and both computers are members of the same domain.
 The machine hosting the editor application must have IIS 6.0 installed.

->note This scenario does not work with IIS 5.1.
+>tip This scenario does not work with IIS 5.1.

 The computer that we are sharing Images from is an XP Pro Operating system for example.
 Machine name “SharedImages”.
 Current user on that machine is domain\User with password “pass”.We share a folder from that computer using a name “test” with **Sharing** permissions for the group “Everyone” from “domain” (not the local machine “everyone” group).
 We set the permissions for that group to “read” and we add another user that we will afterwards use from the server 2003 machine to authenticate with.
 In our example, this will be “domain\user” with password “pass”.
 We then move on to the **Security** tab and add the “everyone” group from “domain” and the “domain\user”.
 The “domain\user” can have higher access privileges (depending on the needs).